nori-dot-eco/contracts/contracts/token/README.md

 ## Purpose

-The NORI token is used to purchase Carbon Removal Certifcates.
+The NORI token is used to purchase Carbon Removal Certificates.

 ## Key features